kobayutapon/meta-nxp-connectivity/README.md

  - ot-client-ctl: OpenThread ctrl tool for OpenThread client
  - otbr-agent: OpenThread Border Router agent
  - ot-ctl: OpenThread Border Router ctrl tool
- - ot-daemon-iwxxx-spi: OpenThread Daemon for OpenThread client of the IW612 chipset and IW610 chipset
+ - ot-daemon-iwxxx: OpenThread Daemon for OpenThread client of the IW612 chipset and IW610 chipset
- - ot-client-iwxxx-spi: OpenThread ctrl tool for OpenThread client of the IW612 chipset and IW610 chipset
+ - ot-client-iwxxx: OpenThread ctrl tool for OpenThread client of the IW612 chipset and IW610 chipset
- - otbr-agent-iwxxx-spi: OpenThread Border Router agent of the IW612 chipset and IW610 chipset
+ - otbr-agent-iwxxx: OpenThread Border Router agent of the IW612 chipset and IW610 chipset
- - ot-ctl-iwxxx-spi: OpenThread Border Router ctrl tool of the IW612 chipset and IW610 chipset
+ - ot-ctl-iwxxx: OpenThread Border Router ctrl tool of the IW612 chipset and IW610 chipset
  - otbr-web: OpenThread Border Router web management daemon

 <a name="imx-mpu-platform"></a>